Consensys/doc.goquorum/docs/Concepts/Consensus/IBFT.md

 - Votes are tallied live as the chain progresses (concurrent proposals allowed).
 - Proposals reaching majority consensus `VALIDATOR_LIMIT` come into effect immediately.
 - Invalid proposals are not to be penalized for client implementation simplicity.
-- A proposal coming into effect entails discarding all pending votes for that proposal (both for and against) and starts with a clean slate.
+- A proposal coming into effect entails discarding all pending votes for that proposal (both for and against).

 #### Future message and backlog